lambda-11235/lambda-calc/README.md

 # Lambda Calculus

 A simple implementation of the untyped lambda calculus.
 It is implemented as an interpreter.
-The interpreter evaluates expressions to either normal form, or through a certain number of function applications, whichever is shorter.
+The interpreter evaluates expressions to normal form, if possible.

 ## Syntax